Gastric Bypass Guide

 - Embrace Positivity - Gastric bypass surgery is a major life event that leads to a lifetime of changes.
 Find the people, resources and inspiration that will support your new diet.

-Life after gastric bypass is challenging, but also immensely rewarding.
+Life after gastric bypass is challenging, but also can be rewarding.
 By keeping a positive outlook and embracing your new diet and lifestyle, you'll lose weight and transition into a healthy post-op life.